Azihadadi/ROS/README.md

 `roslaunch ros_project start_navigation.launch`

-To follow the waypoints, follow_waypoints package is useds.
+To follow the waypoints, **follow_waypoints** package is used.
 This package basically tracks the Estimate pose that is placed in RVIZ and stored.
 Then these positions should be published in a topic that starts sending them to the movebase system.
 So, follow_waypoints is gotten from the github and compiled:

 `cd ~/catkin_ws/src`